LauraCole1900/tacoParty/README.md

 * The CocktailDB API listed its ingredients under individual keys instead of as an array, which required us to grab each ingredient line-by-line, and limited our ability to repurpose the code through loops and other functions.

+* The differences between CocktailDB and Edamum’s ways of organizing information inhibited our ability to intertwine the two within the same looping systems, but this challenge also enabled us to separate alcoholic and non-alcoholic content in a way that maintains a brand design for all ages.

+* We were limited with our API test key in only being able to pull a finite number of food or drink items, which capped our ability to design beyond the number nine.

 # **Credits**

 Brendon Hart